tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 “No, he needs the *sea*,” the boy said sternly.
 “If you want him to breathe long enough to get him into the sea, you need to slice into his lower back and his neck.”

 Roman was conscious enough to protest, squeezing out a, “No!
-Are you fucking serious? *don't* touch me!"
+Are you fucking serious? *Don't* touch me!"

 His voice dropped into a snarl, eyes rolling back.